MADH95/JSONLoader/README.md

 ## Custom Encounters

-Creating custom encounters works similar to creating custom cards.
-You create a .jldr file with the '\_encounter' postfix and fill in the desired fields.
+For custom encounters, you create a .jldr file with the '\_encounter' postfix and fill in the desired fields.
 The *name* and *regions* values are required, the other fields are optional.
 You can find the list of fields in the table below.
 Currently, encounters can only be added to Act 1.
 For reference, an example custom encounter (squirrel template_encounter.jldr) is included in the **Encounters** folder in this repo.

 | Field | Description |
 |------|-------------|